eastgenomics/eggd_conductor/README.md

 - The project to launch analysis jobs in is determined by:
   - If `-iCREATE_PROJECT=true` set, a new DNAnexus project is created
   - If `-iDX_PROJECT` is specified, this project is used
-  - If neither of the above are set, jobs will be launched in the same project as eggd_conductor is running
+  - If neither of the above are set, jobs will be launched in the same project as eggd_conductor is running (default behaviour)
 - Jira helpdesk searched for a matching ticket against the run ID to add a comment linking it to the eggd_conductor job
 - If `-iFASTQS` or `-iDEMULTIPLEX_JOB_ID` specified the FASTQs are parsed for analysis, else if running demultiplexing this will start and eggd_conductor held until it completes
 - For each stage defined in the `executables` section of the assay config file, jobs are launched either per run or per sample, dependent on the `per_sample` key for the given executable.
 Outputs of jobs are parsed to link to downstream jobs by use of the `analysis_X` output field referencing (see "Assay config file" section below for details).
-If `hold: true` is specified for any of the analysis steps, the eggd_conductor job is held until the given analysis completes (this is to be used when )
+If `hold: true` is specified for any of the analysis steps, the eggd_conductor job is held until the given analysis completes (this is to be used when parsing output arrays -> downstream inputs where specific files must be parsed out)
 - A final Jira comment is added once all jobs have been launched